-An objection to the choice of HDI components has been the absence of an equity dimension.45 Since 2010, the Human Development Report has included an inequality-adjusted index, but a dearth of reliable historical data on inequality for most countries of the world precludes the use of this approach here.46
+One aspect of the choice of HDI components that has attracted criticism is the absence of an equity dimension.44 Since 2010, the Human development report has included an inequality-adjusted index, but a dearth of reliable historical data on inequality for most countries of the world precludes the use of this approach here.45

-A more relevant issue is that, so far, attempts to portray human development in index form have only been made in terms of achievements or functionings.47 However, the ability to choose between alternative bundles of functionings, a defining feature of human development as a measure of capabilities, is not considered in the HDI.
-But without agency - that is, the ability to pursue and realize the goals a person has reason to value - and freedom, any index falls short of being even a reduced form measure of human development and simply becomes another 'basic needs' metric.48 However, attempts to incorporate agency and liberty into the HDI have been discouraged by threats from totalitarian countries.49 inclusion of freedom into a historical human development index is feasible.
-Dasgupta and
+A more relevant issue is that, so far, attempts to portray human development in index form have only been made in terms of achievements or functionings.
+However, the ability to choose between alternative bundles of functionings, a defining feature of human development as a measure of capabilities, is not considered in the HDI.
+But without agency-that is, the ability to pursue and realize the goals a person has reason to value-and freedom, any index falls short of being even a reduced-form measure of human development and simply becomes another 'basic needs' metric.
+However, attempts to incorporate agency and liberty into the HDI have been discouraged by threats from totalitarian countries.
+He